The Construction Industry Scheme

 How we can help

 Please do get in touch if you would like further information about the Construction Industry Scheme.
-At AVASK we can advise on the CIS for your business in the Winchester area whether you are a contractor or a subcontractor.
+At AVASK we can advise on the CIS for your business in the Southampton area whether you are a contractor or a subcontractor.